- A needle may be inserted through the skin to the tissue.

-The Gram stain method can be applied to almost any clinical specimen and is an excellent technique for making a general, basic identification of the type of bacteria present in the sample.
+The Gram stain method can be used on almost any specimen.
+It is an excellent technique for making a general, basic identification of the type of bacteria in the sample.

-A sample, called a smear, from a tissue specimen is usually applied in a very thin layer to a microscope slide.
-The specimen is stained with crystal violet stain and undergoes additional processing before it is examined under the microscope for the presence of microorganisms.
-Different characteristics of the microoganisms, such as color, shape and pattern of staining, help determine the type of microorganism.
+A sample, called a smear, from a tissue specimen is placed in a very thin layer on a microscope slide.
+The specimen is stained with crystal violet stain and goes through more processing before it is examined under the microscope for bacteria.

 If the biopsy is included as part of a surgical procedure, you will be asked not to eat or drink anything the night before surgery.
 If the biopsy is of a superficial (on the surface of the body) tissue, you may be asked not to eat or drink for several hours before the procedure.

 How the test feels depends on the part of the body being biopsied.
-There are several different methods for obtaining tissue samples.
-A needle may be inserted through the skin to the specific tissue.
-An cut (incision) through the skin into the tissue may be made, with a small piece of the specific tissue removed.
+There are several different methods for taking tissue samples.

 The test is performed when an infection of a body tissue is suspected.

-The presence or type of organisms depends on the particular tissue being biopsied.
-Some tissues in the body are sterile, such as the brain, whereas other tissues normally contain organisms.
+Whether there are bacteria, and what type there are, depends on the tissue being biopsied.
+Some tissues in the body are sterile, such as the brain.
+Other tissues normally contain bacteria.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

-Abnormal results usually indicate an infection in the tissue site.
-Further tests, such as culturing the biopsied material, are frequently needed to identify the specific type of organism involved.
+Abnormal results usually mean there is an infection in the tissue.
+More tests, such as culturing the tissue that was removed, are often needed to identify the type of bacteria.

-The only risks are those associated with obtaining a tissue biopsy and may include bleeding or infection.
+The only risks are from taking a tissue biopsy, and may include bleeding or infection.